-Wanderlust America
+Wanderlust Logo

-Ultimate guide to the Lincoln Park Zoo
+Ultimate Guide To The Lincoln Park Zoo

 Located in Lincoln Park, Chicago Illinois, the Lincoln Park Zoo is often referred to as the Lincoln Park Zoological Gardens.
 It is a 35-acre zoo that was founded in 1868, making it the fourth oldest zoo in North America.
 It is home to a wide range of animals including lions, polar bears, gorillas, penguins, snakes, and monkeys.
 In total, there are about 1,100 animals from about 200 species situated at the zoo.
 We shall take a closer look at what to expect when you visit the zoo and the various events taking place.